51D/5nap8ack/README.md

 #### The next prompt is just letting you know that job is over and where some data about the previous job is saved.
 ```
 Snapshot maintainence complete.
-Saving variables for later use in /home/user/.snapshots/home/user/Important_Files/..
+Saving variables for later use in ~/.snapshots/home/user/Important_Files/..
 Press [ENTER] to exit.

 ```
-##### This data is for the automation feature, this is the next part of the tool im going to be implementing.
+##### This data is for the automation feature, this is the next part of the tool that i will be implementing.
 I still haven't quite worked out how this would best be executed and what would be the best route to maximize iteroperability and minimize any required dependencies.
+I will also add the ability to create compressed images of whole partitions as well, that will certainly increase productivity.
+The partition method will be much more convenient but it will come at the cost of bit of file integrity.
+So if your data is irreplaceable i would stick with the current rsync method.